zktx-io/walrus/docs/book/usage/sdks.md

 - [Walrus Go SDK](https://github.com/namihq/walrus-go) (maintained by the *Nami Cloud* team)
 - [Walrus PHP SDK](https://github.com/suicore/walrus-sdk-php) (maintained by the *Suicore* team)

+For data security, use the [TypeScript SDK](https://www.npmjs.com/package/@mysten/seal) for Seal.
+It provides threshold encryption and onchain access control for decentralized data protection.
+Also, refer to [Data security](../dev-guide/data-security.md) for details.

 Finally, there is [Tusky](https://docs.tusky.io/about/about-tusky), a complete data storage platform built on Walrus, including encryption, HTTP APIs, sharing capabilities, and more.
 Tusky maintains its own [TypeScript SDK](https://github.com/tusky-io/ts-sdk).